Residential Solar Operations & Maintenance

 However, any number of other problems can arise during that 25-year span – some of which aren’t covered under warranty.
 And this explains why many renewable power producers invest in solar operations and maintenance (O&M) to keep their PV systems in optimal working condition.

-This article outlines solar panel operation and maintenance, why it's important, and what customers can expect to pay to have their solar systems regularly serviced.
+This article outlines solar panel operation and maintenance, why it's important, and what solar system owners can expect to pay to have their solar systems regularly serviced.
+With over a decade of solar energy expertise, GreenLancer excels in providing residential solar operations and maintenance services nationwide.

 Although solar PV is one of the most resilient energy generation technologies on the market, something as simple as dust accumulation can negatively impact panel performance.
 This is certainly true with a standard residential installation, with excessive dust build-up often resulting in noticeable dips in production – which in turn leads to lost solar savings.
 Those losses merely compound as the size of the PV system grows.
 This is why utility-scale solar farms invest in daily cleaning to maximize facility-wide power production.

-However, module cleaning is just one aspect of solar panel maintenance.
+However, module cleaning is just one aspect of solar operations and maintenance.
 And for most solar systems, it represents the lowest-hanging fruit.
 More advanced servicing includes things like:

 Solar System Inspections: Regular inspections help identify issues such as physical damage, wiring degradation, or dirt accumulation.
 Inspections should also ensure all components, including panels, inverters, and mounting hardware, are securely attached and functioning properly.